Celebrating Women: Telling Our Stories

 Women's Faculty Group

-The Georgia State University Diverse Faculty Alliance's Women’s Faculty Group is a community of volunteers that provides a setting for intellectual and social contact for women faculty and professionals across campuses.
+The Women’s Faculty Group, a faculty affinity group that is part of the Assembly of Faculty Affinity Leaders (AFAL), is a community of volunteers that provides a setting for intellectual and social contact for women faculty and professionals across campuses.

 Title IX